jerocallejas/research/content/authors/admin/_index.md

 ---
 **Hello.**

-I am a 5th year PhD student in the Resourse Economics Deparment at the University of Massachusetts Amherst.
+I am a Ph.D. student in the Resource Economics Department at the University of Massachusetts Amherst.
 I am originally from Ambato Ecuador.
-I have a B.A. in Economics for the Pontificia Universidad Catolica del Ecuador and a MS in  Economic Analysis from the Barcelona Graduate School of Economics.
-My researhc interest includes Quantitative Industrial Organization, Econometrics, Regulation and Antitrust.
+I have a B.A. in Economics from the Pontificia Universidad Catolica del Ecuador and an M.S. in  Economic Analysis from the Barcelona Graduate School of Economics.
+My research interest includes Quantitative Industrial Organization, Econometrics, Regulation, and Antitrust.